 Job had long understood that we are born into this world with nothing, and that when we die, we leave this world equally empty-handed.
 He was naked when his mother brought him into the world, through much pain and travail, and at his departing he would similarly be naked - for from dust we are made and to dust we shall all return.

 Satan was entirely wrong in his assessment of this saint's relationship with the Lord God almighty.
-Godly devotional, saintly worship and reverential fear of our heavenly Father is not perfected through multiplied blessing, but is often fine-tuned through the long night of doubt and sorrow, or in the painful times of trial and tribulation - for that is when we are in pain that we hold fast to our heavenly Creator.
+Godly devotional, saintly worship and reverential fear of our heavenly Father is not perfected through multiplied blessing, but is often fine-tuned through the long night of doubt and sorrow, or during painful times of trial and tribulation - for it is often when we are in pain that we hold fast to our heavenly Creator.
 It is often when we are in deep distress that we cling more tightly to the God of our salvation... for there is no one else to turn to, for He has the word of eternal life.

 However, in order to meet those seasons of sorrow and sadness with the same resolve as Job, we need to follow the attitude and behaviour of that saintly man, before he was robbed of his wealth and his children.
 Job had set a precedent in his life, which stood him in good stead when life became unbearable.

 Job was a man of prayer and praise.
 He was a man who knew and trusted God's Word, and Job was a man who held fast to his faith in his heavenly Creator - despite not knowing why he was undergoing such tragedy, nor understanding the fierce spiritual battle that was being fought in heavenly places over his integrity and trust.